 My partner and I fall back in love every time we travel.
-Don't get me wrong, we always love each other, but in our day-to-day lives that sometimes get overshadowed by to-do lists and responsibilities and stressors ⎯ like bills, housekeeping, playing taxi to our two teenage boys, trips to the vet, and all of the other things that tend to fill our busy days.
-Sometimes it feels like weeks can go by before we are able to slow down enough to sustain eye contact and deeply connect in a way that's just about each other.
+Don't get me wrong, we always love each other, but in our day-to-day lives, that love sometimes gets overshadowed by to-do lists and responsibilities.
+Stressors like bills, housekeeping, playing taxi to our two teenage boys, trips to the vet, and an endless list of other things tend to fill our busy days.
+Sometimes it feels like weeks can go by before we're able to slow down enough to sustain eye contact and deeply connect in a way that's just about each other.

 But when we travel, when just the two of us travel, we fall in love all over again.
 We remember what it was that attracted us to each other in the first place.

-Like last summer's river cruise on the Rhine.
+Like last summer's AMA Waterways Rhine River cruise.
 For an entire week, the most stressful aspect of our vacation was choosing between the 2 to 3 all-inclusive excursions available to us each day.
-Without all of the usual distractions, we were able to actually relax each morning, enjoy a cup of coffee together and simply connect.
+Without all of the usual distractions, we could actually relax each morning, enjoy a cup of coffee together and simply connect.

-Yet, if you aren't intentional about the way you vacation together, all of your challenges that you deal with day-to-day could follow you wherever you go, no matter how many thousands of miles you travel.
+Yet, if you aren't intentional about how you vacation together, all of your challenges that you deal with day-to-day could follow you wherever you go, no matter how many thousands of miles you travel.

-Here are 5 tips on how to make your next vacation together your best yet:
+Here are five tips on how to make your next vacation with your partner your best yet:

 1. Choose wisely.
 Budget backpacking trip?
 Or an all-inclusive luxury vacation?
-Unless you know you travel well together, and the adventure would do your relationship more good than harm, this may not be the time for a backpacking trip through several countries in a short period of time.
-Unless that's right up your alleys.
-But if you really need to de-stress and reconnect, you might want to consider an all-inclusive package, where you don't have to unpack and repack, struggle with a map and directions, or worry about how much money you are spending.
-All-inclusive vacations take all of the guess-work out of it, so you truly can unwind and let go.
+Unless you know you travel well together, and the adventure would do no harm to your relationship, this may not be the time for a backpacking trip through several countries in a short period.
+Unless that's right up both of your alleys.
+But if you need to de-stress and reconnect, you might want to consider an all-inclusive package, where you don't have to unpack and repack, struggle with a map and directions, or worry about how much money you're spending.
+All-inclusive vacations take all of the guesswork out of it, so you truly can unwind and let go.

 4. Let it happen.
-Don't put pressure on the relationship that it is supposed to feel like a second honeymoon, just create all of the right conditions so that I can happen organically.
-Remove distractions, choose to be present and stay connected with each other, leave any unresolved disagreements or challenging conversations behind.
-It's amazing when we truly let go of something how our perspective around it can completely shift.
+Don't put pressure on the relationship that it is supposed to feel like a second honeymoon.
+Create all of the right conditions so that I can happen organically.
+Remove distractions, choose to be present, and stay connected.
+Leave any unresolved disagreements or challenging conversations behind.
+It's impressive when we truly let go of something how our perspective around it can completely shift.

-Again, rather than putting pressure on a vacation to somehow magically transform and fix any challenges you have or to somehow resolve that one ongoing argument between you, take the pressure off of both of you, leave all of that behind, and create the right conditions to simply relax with each other, re-establish or deepen your connection, and celebrate your relationship, and each other.
+Again, rather than putting pressure on a vacation to somehow magically transform and fix any challenges you have, or to somehow resolve that one ongoing argument between you, take the pressure off of both of you.
+Leave all of that behind, and create the right conditions to simply relax with each other, re-establish or deepen your connection, and celebrate your relationship.
 You may rediscover something about each other that you had forgotten.